g11s/g11s/README.md

 I'm currently working at [BTG Pactual](https://www.btgpactual.com/) as a <code>Backend Engineer</code>.

-I love learning new things, so every day I try to learn anything new<br/>
+I love learning new things, so I try to learn anything new every day<br/>

 You can feel free to contact me on Linkedin, even if just to meet me. 😂<br/>